A Collective for Young Playwrights and Dramaturgs

 - You consider yourself a playwright or dramaturg, or you have a strong interest in doing those things.

-- You’re interested in exploring your work, building your craft, connecting with peers, and synthesizing learning from a group of professionals.
+- You’re interested in exploring your work, building your craft, and building a community with peers.

-- You thrive in a supportive group of artists your own age, and also welcome the support of more experienced pros.
+- You thrive in a supportive group of artists your own age, and also welcome the support of more experienced professionals.

 - You are open to giving and receiving feedback about your work.